 There's never been a better time to get into new board games.
-The hobby is growing massively, and more and more people use them as ways to get together and have fun in real life, rather than on WhatsApp.
+The hobby is growing massively every year, and more and more people use them as ways to get together and have fun in real life, rather than just via WhatsApp or Facebook.

 You can read on for our full run-down of the new board games you should add to your collection, but here's a quick cheat sheet of some of the best choices for different groups:

 - Best new board game overall: What Next?

 - Best new board game for families: Cubitos

 - Best cheap new board game: The Crew: Mission Deep Sea

 We'll be updating this list regularly with brand-new board game releases, and dropping out games as they get older, though the cream of the crop will graduate to our list of the best board games overall, as well as our list of the best cheap board games, and best two-player board games.

 This clever co-operative title combines adventure stories, puzzle-solving and dexterity play into one glorious package.
 After choosing your quest from one of three in the box, players take turns reading out the card text, then the group discusses which option to take next, like a “choose your own adventure” book.
 Unlike those classic books, the choices you make in What Next? lead you into an astonishing variety of mini-games.

 Some of these are simple, like throwing and catching the card that gave you the challenge.
 Many involve the pool of fun components included in the fold-out box, such as the puck-push, where you have to flick a disc a specific distance down a track, or feeling for particular shapes in a bag.